Customize LVM on LUKS after installing Linux Mint

-During an install of Linux Mint 20.3 "Una" Cinnamon Edition - if you select the option to erase the disk and auto-partition with Logical Volume Management (LVM) + encryption enabled - the install tool creates a single LUKS encrypted partition with 2 logical volumes (LV): a swap LV, and a root LV that uses all remaining disk storage.
+During an install of Linux Mint 21.1 "Vera" Cinnamon Edition - if you select the option to automatically erase and partition the disk using LUKS and LVM - the installer creates a single encrypted partition with two LVs: a swap

 LV.